-Patrick also maintains a robust Appellate practice for individuals who have been convicted at trial but who believe that the Court made errors during their trial.
-Patrick’s experience in such cases extends to the Court of Appeals of Virginia and Supreme Court of Virginia, where he has successfully briefed and argued numerous cases.
-Patrick was trial counsel and appeal counsel in the case of Grant v.
-Commonwealth, in which the Virginia Court of Appeals set aside the conviction because the Commonwealth had violated his client’s right to confront his accusers as established by the United States’ Supreme Court’s landmark decision in Melendez-Diaz v.
-Massachusetts.
+Patrick is an experienced appeal lawyer for individuals who have been convicted at trial but who believe that the Court made errors during their trial.
+Patrick has successfully briefed and argued numerous cases in the Supreme Court of Virginia and the Court of Appeals of Virginia.
+For example, Patrick was trial counsel and appeal counsel in the case of Grant v.
+Commonwealth which held for the first time in Virginia that the accused has the right to be confronted by the technician who analyzed the alcohol sample in a DWI case.
 Mr. Blanch has also served as a consultant for cases being argued at the United States Supreme Court.